Can I claim expenses without a receipt?

 - Keep all receipts and any supporting documents for your claims; and

 - Be able to explain how your spending are tied to your job.

 If you need any additional clarification or help on how to prevent making inaccurate work-related expenditure claims, we recommend contacting your local adviser.

 How much can I claim with no receipts?

-Even if you only claim below $300, you should be ready to explain what it was, how you paid for it, and how it is related to your work.
+Even if your claim is for an amount that is less than $300, you should still be prepared to explain what it was, how much it cost, and how it pertains to your job.

 What receipts should I save for taxes?